 There is a fee for pick-up — check here to see if your state is serviced — at around $100, it’s cheaper than renting a Dumpster and less time-consuming and laborious than borrowing a friend’s flatbed pickup truck, filling it with overflowing contractor bags, and heading to the dump where you’ll most likely be charged by pound for all of your waste.

 One eco-caveat: for safety reasons, a Bagster bag, once filled and collected, cannot be reused.
 However, according to WM's Think Green blog, the bag itself is made from recyclable polypropylene fiber and will most likely find a second life as carpet backing or car insulation once it serves its initial purpose.

 Scott Rhodes, the co-founder of Bagster, also points out that the actual collection of a Bagster bag is green given WM's "ability to reduce the transportation emissions fuel consumption associated with dumpster pickup."
 According to Rhodes, 75 percent of unnecessary driving to service Dumpsters is eliminated with scheduled Bagster pick-ups.

-in a Bagster — things like paint, oil, batteries, CFL bulbs, and umm, medical waste should be disposed of properly.
+Also, two things to keep in mind: you can’t put just anything in a Bagster — things like paint, oil, batteries, CFL bulbs, and umm, medical waste should be disposed of properly.
 And remember, if you stumble across a salvageable item during a home improvement project set it aside for donation to your local Habitat for Humanity ReStore instead of tossing it in a Bagster.